malikfassi/malikfassi.github.io/.vscode/notes.md

 - [x] Make the butterfly size oscillation bigger during flight, and smaller when hovering

-- [ ] Make me able to catch the butterfly with the mouse if i go fast enough with the mouse.
+- [x] Make me able to catch the butterfly with the mouse if i go fast enough with the mouse.

-- [ ] nice green background with light grass pokemon like ground texture.
+- [x] nice green background with light grass pokemon like ground texture.

 - [ ] Make it work on mobile.

+- [ ] clean config file.

+- [ ] split and reuse code

+- [ ] use linter

+- [ ] move all styles in css

+- [ ] clean css

+- [ ] Display background only if 5 butterfly caught

+- [ ] Make the caught butterflies fly to a butterfly-dex prison.

 - [ ] make better configuration, go through the code consider putting every i might want to configure in the config file.